 Consumer & Veterans Services

 - Hillsborough County Veterans Resource Center and Rear Admiral Leroy Collins, Jr, Veterans Museum are closed.

 - All appointments and interviews for services offered by Consumer & Veterans Services will be conducted over the phone at (813) 635-8316

-With a primary focus on public safety, Hillsborough County Extension Service is working on alternative course delivery methods, such as online/webinar offerings.
-In the meantime, members of the public may either call the main office at (813) 744-5519, or utilize our directory to seek out staff available to answer questions and provide other program-related information.
-The public can also find a wealth of useful information at the extension office website.
+The Hillsborough County Extension Service office is open to the public on a limited basis.
+Visitor access it by appointment, and only for the acceptance and processing of: soil samples, pest identification, and plant sample identification.
+After July 4, no appoint is necessary.
+Client interactions will be handled virtually to the extent possible.
+To make an appointment, call the main office at (813) 744-5519, or use the directory to find staff available to answer questions and provide other program-related information.
+The public can also find a wealth of information at the extension office website.

 Healthy Living Centers that are now open: